raduschirliu/youtube-sentiment-analysis/README.md

 ### Backend

-The backend is a REST API built using Python, Flask, and TextBlob/NLTK for the sentiment analysis.
+The backend is a REST API built using Python, Flask, Redis, and TextBlob/NLTK for the sentiment analysis.
 More information about building and deploying can be found in the [backend](https://github.com/raduschirliu/youtube-sentiment-analysis/tree/master/backend) folder.